Fried Chicken and PCOS and PCOS: What You Need to Know

 In summary, fried chicken is particularly harmful for individuals with PCOS due to its high trans fat and saturated fat content, potential to increase inflammation, contribution to insulin resistance, and promotion of weight gain.
 Opting for healthier cooking methods and nutrient-dense foods can help manage PCOS symptoms more effectively and support overall health.

-Why Fried Chicken and PCOS May Need to Be Limited with PCOS
+Why You Should Limit Fried Chicken and PCOS with PCOS

-Tips for Including Fried Chicken and PCOS in Your PCOS Diet
+How to Handle Fried Chicken and PCOS in a PCOS Diet